agiledev0115/react-google-login/README.md

 1. Run the following commands.
 ```
 npm install -g firebase-tools
-firebase init
+firebase init hosting
 ```
-- Choose "◯ Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys" (with **space** key) and answer the questions as below:
+- Answer the questions as below:
 ```
 ?
 What do you want to use as your public directory? (public) build
 ?
 Configure as a single-page app (rewrite all urls to /index.html)?
-No
+N
 ?
 Set up automatic builds and deploys with GitHub?
-No
+N
 ?
 File build/index.html already exists.
 Overwrite?
-No
+N
 ```

 2. Modify `firebase.json` as below.